 - The LLC is doing business in California.

-Every LLC doing business in California or has Articles of Organization filed by the California Secretary of State of State is subject to the $800 annual tax.
+Every LLC doing business in California or has Articles of Organization filed by the California Secretary of State is subject to the $800 annual tax.

 The tax must be paid for each taxable year until a certificate of cancellation of registration is filed with the Secretary of State.